luizaaca/mcp-terminal-server/README.md

 ## ⚠️ Warning

-This server allows unrestricted execution of system commands.
+This server allows unrestricted execution of system commands, making it possible to edit files and have total control over the operating system.
 Run only in trusted environments and always review commands before execution.